 YIMBY Action is not endorsing in District 9.

 Ahsha Safai is running for re-election as the District 11 Supervisor.
 He has been a strong advocate for more housing.
 He helped create HOME-SF, the city’s density bonus program that increases height limits in exchange for more below market rate housing.
 He supports statewide housing reform, such as State Senator Scott Wiener’s SB-827 and SB-50, and advocated for new homes in his District, such as at 65 Ocean Ave.

 He also worked closely with then Supervisor Vallie Brown to create a vehicular navigation center at Balboa Park, giving a safe sleeping site for our most vulnerable residents.
 It is vital that we keep his pro-housing voice on the Board of Supervisors.

 Ahsha’s challenger is a former Supervisor, running again due to a loophole in San Francisco’s term limits.
 He has opposed all efforts at statewide zoning reform and intends to block all market-rate housing.
 Curiously, he admitted in our endorsement questionnaire that San Francisco has exclusionary housing policies but rejected reform.

 This race is a clear choice between a candidate who believes in addressing the housing crisis through building more housing and a candidate who uses anti-displacement language to defend racially segregated zoning.

 We are proud to endorse Ahsha Safai in District 11.

 Don’t forget to join!

-If you want to do more to help these YIMBY candidates and ballot props win, as well as join an amazing community of activists, please sign on as a member of YIMBY Action (SF YIMBY is a part of YIMBY Action Network).
+To help these pro-housing candidates win, join our amazing community of activists.
+Please sign on as a member of YIMBY Action (SF YIMBY is a chapter of YIMBY Action).
 Learn more about membership here.